StuPro-TOSCAna/TOSCAna/docs/dev/webapp/components.md

 ### csar-sub-item

-This component shows t list of transformations based on the given csar.
+This component shows a list of transformations based on the given CSAR instance.

 It handles user actions like: